StackItHQ/stackit-hiring-assignment-kunnduu/README.md

   - This line creates a file uploader widget in the web app, allowing the user to upload a CSV file. uploaded_file = st.file_uploader("Upload CSV file", type=["csv"])

-  -This line creates a text input field for the user to enter a Google Sheet ID.
-       text_input = st.text_input("Enter the google sheet id 👇", )
+  - This line creates a text input field for the user to enter a Google Sheet ID. text_input = st.text_input("Enter the google sheet id 👇", )

-  -These lines create interactive widgets for the user to select columns to drop, columns to not transform, fillna strategy, scaler choice, and encoder choice columns_to_drop = st.multiselect("Select columns to drop", df.columns) columns_to_not_transfrom = st.multiselect("Select columns not to transform", df.columns) fillna_strategy = st.selectbox("Select fillna strategy", ["None","mean", "median", "most_frequent"]) scalerchoice = st.selectbox("Select the type of scaler",["None","MinMax", "Standard", "Robust", "PowerTransformer", "MaxAbs", "Quantile"]) encoderchoice = st.selectbox("Select the type of Encoder", ["None","Label", "OneHot"])
+  - These lines create interactive widgets for the user to select columns to drop, columns to not transform, fillna strategy, scaler choice, and encoder choice columns_to_drop = st.multiselect("Select columns to drop", df.columns) columns_to_not_transfrom = st.multiselect("Select columns not to transform", df.columns) fillna_strategy = st.selectbox("Select fillna strategy", ["None","mean", "median", "most_frequent"]) scalerchoice = st.selectbox("Select the type of scaler",["None","MinMax", "Standard", "Robust", "PowerTransformer", "MaxAbs", "Quantile"]) encoderchoice = st.selectbox("Select the type of Encoder", ["None","Label", "OneHot"])

--This section handles Google Sheets authentication.
+- This section handles Google Sheets authentication.
 It checks if there's a token file, and if not, it initiates the OAuth2 flow to obtain credentials.
-The credentials are stored in a token file for future use.
-    credentials = None
+The credentials are stored in a token file for future use. credentials = None if os.path.exists("token.json"): credentials = Credentials.from_authorized_user_file("token.json", SCOPES)
-    if os.path.exists("token.json"):
-        credentials = Credentials.from_authorized_user_file("token.json", SCOPES)